shuyuan-lily/absa/README.md

 The idea is that, given that we have a

+### Aspect Category Detection (ACD)

+To enable the model (specifically, aspect term extractor) to be more focused on crops and organizations, it may be a good idea to

 ## Additional Information
 Here is the complete structure of this folder.